 Young people are increasingly being groomed by online predators to create sexually explicit images and videos.
 This money could fund a one-off, life changing preventative communications campaign to keep children safe online by working with schools and parents/carers across the country.

-Could annually back our in-house software developers to create and develop cutting-edge (tech-for-good) tools to accurately grade and eliminate child sexual abuse images while generating unique digital fingerprints, to give our expert human analysts a technological advantage and to help us stay ahead of the criminals who ruthlessly abuse children.
+Could annually back our in-house software developers to create and develop cutting-edge tech-for-good tools to accurately grade and eliminate child sexual abuse images, giving our expert human analysts a technological advantage to help us stay ahead of the criminals who ruthlessly abuse children.

-Could annually sustain our ever-growing UK Hotline, which is the core function of the IWF, in its crucial role in removing harmful content.
-Each report we process is manually assessed by our highly trained analysts and we provide trusted accurate datasets to partners worldwide, to tackle the distribution of child sexual abuse material ensuring a safer internet for children.
+Could annually sustain our ever-growing Hotline in its crucial role to remove harmful content online.
+Each report we process is manually assessed by our highly trained analysts to provide trusted, accurate datasets to a global network of partners and tackle the distribution of child sexual abuse material worldwide.

 Could establish a dedicated and transformational IWF training centre to share expertise with NGOs and law enforcement, fostering impactful collaborations in combating online child exploitation.

-Every day young people are contacted, online, by adults who try to manipulate or groom and sexually exploit them.
+Every day young people are contacted online by adults who try to manipulate, groom and sexually exploit them.

 Our analysts, who dedicate their time to finding and removing this imagery, have seen her grow up in pictures.
 They know her at three.
 They know her at four, five, six, seven and eight.